 The Group adopts a multi-tiered credit approving authority spanning from the delegated authorities at business level, joint delegated authorities between business units and Group Risk, to the various credit committees.
 The credit approving committees are set up to enhance the efficiency and effectiveness of the credit oversight as well as the credit approval process for all credit applications originating from the business units.
 For corporate, commercial and private banking loans/financing, credit applications are independently evaluated by the Credit Risk (Non-Retail) CoE team prior to submission to the joint delegated authority or the relevant committees for approval; certain business units' officers are delegated with credit approving authority to approve low value credit facilities.
 In addition, for loan/financing to sectors and clients that are exposed to high environmental and social risks, the Sustainability CoE conducts due diligence from an environmental and social point of view.
-For retail loans/financing, Consumer Credit Operations evaluates and approves the credit applications according to the designated delegated authority; higher loan/financing limits will be approved by joint delegated authorities or relevant committees.
+For retail loans/financing, all credit applications are evaluated and approved by Consumer Credit Operations according to the designated delegated authority with higher limits submitted to joint delegated authority or relevant committees for approval.